needle-tools/needle-engine-support/documentation/export.md

 ![2022-08-22-172029_Needle_Website_-_CustomShaders_-_Windows,_Mac,_Lin](https://user-images.githubusercontent.com/5083203/185957781-9fae18c5-09ff-490f-8958-57e138aa0003.png)

-> Custom Shaders aren't part of the ratified glTF material model.
+Note that **Custom Shaders** aren't part of the ratified glTF material model.
 The resulting GLB files will not display correctly in other viewers (the materials will most likely display white).

 #### Current limitations
 - We currently only support custom **Unlit** shaders — Lit shader conversion is not officially supported.